 (Purple Heart Recipient) Sgt “Monster” Lafayette Bronston entered the USMC in 1967.
 Lafayette deployed to Vietnam at the end of 1967 and was assigned to the 3rd Amtrack Battalion.
 In the spring of 1968 Lafayette was reassigned to 2nd Battalion 27th Marines.
 While conducting combat operations, he was wounded and earned his first Purple Heart.
 While assigned to the 2nd Battalion 27th Marines Lafayette earned the Silver Star during the Battle of Cam Le Bridge, earning his 2nd Purple Heart.
 Lafayette was reassigned to Charlie Company 1st Battalion 9th Marines (WALKING DEAD).
 In 1969 Lafayette earned his 3rd Purple Heart while conducting combat operations around the DMZ between North and South Vietnam.
 In 1970, Lafayette and 1st Battalion 9th Marines redeployed back to Okinawa from Vietnam.

 Army MAJ Vincent Cerchione

 (Combat Injured) MAJ Vincent Cerchione has served 4 different deployments, 2 to Iraq.
-He suffers from severe PTSD, TBI, Audio Processing Disorder, Degenerative Disc Disease, Short term Memory Loss, 2 spinal surgeries (one a fusion), Audiobook Brain Stem Dysfunction, and service related hearing loss.
+He suffers from severe PTSD, TBI, Audio Processing Disorder, Degenerative Disc Disease, Short term Memory Loss, 2 spinal surgeries (one a fusion), Audio Brain Stem Dysfunction, and service related hearing loss.